 Early in his career he studied in Egypt, Yemen, and Palestine, conducting research on the evolution of irrigation systems from modern to ancient times, before moving on to his current field.
 An expert in cultural anthropology and intellectual history, Price has written numerous books about the interactions between government/military/intelligence agencies and anthropologists.
 His analysis of the impacts of politics, culture, and ethical concerns on the work of anthropologists has advanced our understanding of those complex issues.
 He has written a book, Threatening Anthropology: McCarthyism and the FBI's Persecution of Activist Anthropologist, about the experience of activist-anthropologists during the McCarthy era, as they combated efforts by the U.S. Federal Bureau of Investigation to stifle their work.
 He also wrote a book titled, Anthropological Intelligence: The Use and Neglect of American Anthropology in the Second World War, in which he explored the efforts of anthropologists during World War II.

-Daniel Miller is a Professor of Anthropology at University College London.
-He earned his Ph.D. in Anthropology and Archaeology from Cambridge University.
-He is the founder of University College of London’s digital anthropology program and the director of Why We Post: Global Social Media Impact Study, an international anthropological study of human social media usage.
+Daniel Miller is a Professor of Anthropology at UCL Institute of Education.
+He earned his Ph.D. in Anthropology and Archaeology from University of Cambridge.
+He is the founder of University College of London's digital anthropology program and the director of Why We Post: Global Social Media Impact Study, an international anthropological study of human social media usage.
 In so doing, he pioneered the study of digital anthropology, which investigates the experience of human/technology interactions.
 Why We Post generated a body of research that has been downloaded more than half a million times.

 Miller is a critic of materialism, an ethos in which the material is valued more highly than the cultivation of relationships with other people.
 He has studied people's relationships with their possessions in works such as A Theory of Shopping, which suggests that common purchases can be a window into a family's domestic life.
 He has written other books in this area, including Consumption and Its Consequences and Stuff.